WXYC: History

 Prior to 1977, WXYC was a carrier current AM station known as WCAR.

 Until 1970, several UNC residence colleges had their own carrier current stations.
 Morrison Dormitory had WMO, Ehringhaus had WSTD, Granville Towers had WILD and Hinton James also had its own station.
 In the fall of 1969, Hinton James joined Ehringhaus to form WRSC (Radio South Campus).
 Meanwhile, Morrison and Granville Towers formed WCAR which broadcast from the basement of Granville West.
 In January 1970, all of these stations consolidated into WCAR.
 The WCAR studios were located in the basement of Ehringhaus Dormitory and broadcast to every other dorm via AM frequency 550 kHz.
 The management of WCAR planned to upgrade the service with the hope of eventually getting an FM license from the Federal Communications Commission (FCC).
 At that time, it was anticipated that the station would serve as a training ground for future broadcasters and not act solely an outlet for what was called at the time "progressive rock."

 In order to achieve their ambitious plans, many WCAR staff members ran for Student Legislature (SL).
 In 1972, a running joke around campus was that the SL was made up of three parties, the liberals, the conservatives, and WCAR.
 Through the shrewd use of political power, WCAR was allocated the funds necessary to move its studios and offices to the Frank Porter Graham Student Union in 1973.
 UNC students Jim Srebro, Gary Rendsburg, Jim Bond, Bob Heymann, Randy Wolfe, Monte Plott, and George Frye were all instrumental in the upgrading of facilities and doing the preliminary engineering and legal work in order to be licensed as an FM station.
 A student referendum was held in 1973 to allocate the necessary funds to formally apply for and build an FM station.
 Through the work of WCAR volunteers, the referendum passed.

 In 1974, WCAR received its construction permit from the FCC to begin building its FM station.
 When the UNC administration realized that this "new" FM station would be licensed with over 10,000 watts of power and therefore could be clearly heard in Raleigh and by members of the North Carolina General Assembly, it pulled its support for the entire project.
 The FCC subsequently canceled the construction permit.

 In response, WCAR's management formed a not-for-profit corporation, Student Educational Broadcasting, Inc., which would become the new licensee of WXYC.
 Jim Srebro served as the first Chairman of Student Educational Broadcasting, Inc. In the intervening time, however, other new FM stations were licensed by the FCC in North Carolina which limited WXYC to only 400 watts of power when it went on the air in March 1977.
 In 2009 the station relocated its transmitter facilities and increased power to 1,100 watts.

-In 1994 WXYC disc jockey Michael Shoffner set up the station's Internet radio broadcast, which runs to this day and is widely considered to be the first such broadcast.
+On November 7, 1994 WXYC disc jockey Michael Shoffner set up the station's Internet radio broadcast, which runs to this day and is widely considered to be the first such broadcast.

 North Carolina Public Radio (WUNC) is also affiliated with the university.